Glass Recycling: Can Glass Be Recycled In Australia For Businesses? 🍾

 We have become accustomed to hearing about huge stockpiles of glass collected by recycling companies that has no recycling outlet.

 In many cases, glass makes its way to landfill.
 This process proves cheaper than simply importing new glass bottles from abroad (such as in so much of the Australian manufacturing space).
 We have argued that an uptake in manufacturing or using recycled commodities for construction is vital.

-The City Of Lismore has a commitment to reducing waste to landfill and currently crushes glass collected into a sand like substance that be used in making building materials.
+The City Of Lismore has a commitment to reducing waste to landfill.
+It currently crushes glass collected into a sand-like substance used in making building materials.

 “The council’s commercial services business manager Kevin Trustum said they crushed about 6,000 tonnes of discarded glass every year, including glass from the four neighbouring shires.